Depot Road — Kingston, New Hampshire

 Just as her younger son was about to turn five years old, Nancy brought him to a doctor’s office.
 She was hoping for a second opinion.

 The new doctor reported that Adam had a good sense of humor, was “friendly [and] bright,” and even showed “good social language ability.”
-However, he also confirmed something the last doctor had said: that the boy displayed “many rituals” in his behavior, such as washing his hands excessively.
+However, he also confirmed, as the last doctor had had, that the boy displayed “many rituals” in his behavior.

 When the doctor was done running his tests, he gave Nancy the new diagnosis: her son actually had “Sensory Integration Disorder.”
 Children with this condition experience input through their senses at heightened levels, making even moderately loud noises, or bright lights, intolerable.
 This sensitivity leaves them fearful of their environment, and as a result, they can appear hard to engage in conversation, or play.